MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/fsutil-dirty.md

 ms.date: 10/16/2017
 ---
 # Fsutil dirty
->Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows 10, Windows Server 2012 R2, Windows 8.1, Windows Server 2012, Windows 8, Windows Server 2008 R2, Windows 7
+> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows 10, Windows Server 2012 R2, Windows 8.1, Windows Server 2012, Windows 8, Windows Server 2008 R2, Windows 7

 Queries or sets a volume's dirty bit.
 When a volume's dirty bit is set, **autochk** automatically checks the volume for errors the next time the computer is restarted.

-For examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax